mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Inductors oppose instantaneous changes in current, but motors/solenoid still experience very fast and large inrush currents.
 Why is this?

 ### Brushed DC Motors
-- What's the difference between a motor and generator?
+- What is the difference between a motor and generator?
-- What's the difference between a motor and solenoid?
+- What is the difference between a motor and solenoid?
 - What are the parts of a motor?
 Which parts rotate and which parts remain static?
 - Name a few types of motors.
 What are they each used for?
 - What are linear motors?